ahmadnajmi90/nexscholarsys/docs/scholarlab/RENAMING_FEATURE.md

 # Inline Editing Feature for Renaming Titles

+> **Note on Naming Convention**: This document refers to "ScholarLab" in file paths and technical implementation details.
+The user-facing brand name for this feature is **NexLab**.
+See [NAMING_CONVENTIONS.md](../NAMING_CONVENTIONS.md) for more information about the distinction between internal code names (ScholarLab/ProjectHub) and the user-facing brand name (NexLab).

 ## **Feature Overview**

 The inline editing feature allows users to easily rename workspaces, projects, boards, and lists without navigating away from the page.
 The feature will be integrated with **permissions** to ensure that only authorized users can rename entities.
 Changes will be broadcasted in **real-time** to all connected users.